eun4231/DGNN_analysis/README.md

 tensorboard --logdir=./log
 ```
 Log is a folder containing trace files.
 Or you can change it to any path containing generated trace files.

+## Profiling results:

+Once you correctly profile our models using Pytorch Profiler, you will get similiar results as follows:

+If you choose to use NVIDIA Nsight Systems, you will get similiar results below: